1 Day in Madrid Itinerary: Best Things to Do, See & Eat

 Am I forgetting something?
 Ah yes, drinks!
 Try a caรฑa, or a small glass of Spanish beer (Mahou is a classic), vino tinto (red wine), vino blanco (white wine), or vermouth (try Lacuesta)!

-People strolling around souvenir shops at Christmastime in Plaza Mayor.
-Buy some souvenirs to remember your 1 day in Madrid adventure.
+People strolling around red souvenir shops at Christmastime in Plaza Mayor on a rainy day

 5. Wander Around Plaza Mayor

-Since your Tapas and Wine Tasting Tour will end in Plaza Mayor, take a stroll around and soak up the buzz of Madridโ€™s main square.
-This was once the center of Old Madrid!
+Since your tapas and wine tour will end in Plaza Mayor, take a stroll around and soak up the buzz of Madridโ€™s main square.
+This is the heart of Old Madrid!

 P.S.
 If your visit falls during November or December, youโ€™ll love the adorable Christmas market with its festive lights, towering tree, and stalls selling decorations, nativity figurines, kids' toys, and more.